Multi-Cell Random Beamforming: Achievable Rate and Degrees of Freedom Region: Introduction

-Although substantial investigations and/or extensions of the single-cell RBF have been pursued, there is very few works on the performance of the RBF scheme in a more realistic multi-cell system, where the inter-cell interference (ICI) becomes a dominant factor.
-It is worth noting that as the universal frequency reuse is more favourable in future generation cellular systems, ICI becomes a more severe issue as compared to the traditional case with only a fractional frequency reuse.
+Although substantial extensions of the single-cell RBF scheme have been pursued, there is very limited work on the performance of the RBF scheme in a more realistic multi-cell system, where the inter-cell interference (ICI) becomes a dominant factor.
+It is worth noting that since the universal frequency reuse is more favourable in future generation cellular systems, ICI becomes a more severe issue as compared to the traditional case with only a fractional frequency reuse.
 A notable work is \cite{Moon01}, in which the sum-rate scaling law for the multi-cell system with RBF has been shown to be similar to the single-cell result in \cite{Sharif01}, \cite{Sharif02} as the number of per-cell users goes to infinity, regardless of the ICI.
-This result, albeit appealing, does not provide any insight on how to optimally design the RBF in an ICI-limited multi-cell system.
-In this paper, we aim to characterize the achievable rate for the multi-cell RBF scheme by carefully analyzing the effects of ICI on the system throughput, for both the finite-SNR and high-SNR regimes.
+This result, albeit appealing, does not provide any insight on how to practically design RBF in an ICI-limited multi-cell system.
+In this paper, we therefore aim to characterize the achievable rate for the multi-cell RBF scheme by more judiciously analyzing the impacts of ICI on the system throughput, for both the finite-SNR and high-SNR regimes.